 Chapter 16 of Binding Blade; aside from all of the irritating enemies with Bolting and Purge, there's a powerful enemy general running around who you must leave alive if you want to go to the gaiden chapter.
 And you can't simply rush through the level avoiding him, unless you want to skip all of the treasures.

 Tier-Induced Scrappy: Marcus, being a Crutch Character, is often this.
 However, he can be quite useful to reach remote villages and rescue units (which gets them out of danger and weakens him enough that he will just miss one-shotting enemies, allowing other units to finish them off for the EXP).

-Renault gets this too, being a Bishop with very poor magic stats, though he has some good equipment.
+Renault gets this too, being a Bishop recruited in the penultimate chapter with very poor magic stats for his level, though he has some good equipment.

 Cecilia from Binding Blade.
 Although Valkryie is a strong class, she's not very powerful, has limited room to grow, and just to rub it in, she takes a massive movement penalty in her first chapter.
 It doesn't help that the previous Mage General was Pent, whose main downside was that he steals all your XP on his recruitment map and is outcompeted by Nino if you put a huge amount of effort into raising her.

 On that note, Nino qualifies as well, for coming at Lv.
 5 unpromoted ridiculously late in the game.
 Magikarp Power or not (her final stats are, on average, the highest in the game), that's a lot of Level Grinding.
 Fans tend to view her and Marcus as the best and worst, or worst and best characters.
 Marcus is, admittedly, incredibly useful for tasks other than KO-ing units despite, statistically, having the worst stats in the game.